mawoodwa/Auto-Dice-Roller/README.md

 # Auto-Dice-Roller

 Gurps Dice Roller to speed up gameplay.
+This is obviously still in development!